bharath-b-rh/konflux-shared-configs/.github/actions/sync-konflux-pipelines/README.md

 ### 3. Customize for Your Project

-Update the `PIPELINE_MAPPINGS` dictionary in the action script to match your project's pipeline structure and requirements.
-Edit `.github/actions/sync-konflux-pipelines/action.yml` and modify the Python script section:
+Update the `PIPELINE_MAPPINGS` dictionary in the standalone script to match your project's pipeline structure and requirements.
+Edit `scripts/sync-pipeline-configs.py` and modify the configuration section:

 ```python
 PIPELINE_MAPPINGS = {